 Annalia first heard the creature slip into her bedroom when she was six years old.
 It — whatever it was — jumped onto her sleeping body, stifling her movement and speech with its weight.
 She awoke frightened, seeking an explanation.
-Everyone in Abruzzo, a small city in southeastern Italy, told said the same thing: Annalia had endured her first visit from Pandafeche, a supernatural being that’s been described as an evil witch, ghost-like spirit and humanoid cat.
+Everyone in Abruzzo, a small city in southeastern Italy, said the same thing: Annalia had endured her first visit from Pandafeche, a supernatural being that’s been described as an evil witch, ghost-like spirit and humanoid cat.

 The witches, she learned, met on Tuesdays and Fridays beneath a walnut tree, where a chief sorcerer dispatched them to attack sleepers.
 Even Annalia’s doctor attributed her experience to the evil demon, and advised her to keep salt under her pillow and cups of chamomile at her bedside.
-These preventive measures didn’t work, however, and the spirit became a recurring presence in the 82-year-old’s life, as was the case for more than a third of the region’s residents.
+The preventive measures didn’t work, however, and the spirit became a recurring presence in the 82-year-old’s life, as was the case for more than a third of the region’s residents.

 The term Pandafeche won’t resonate with anyone outside Italy, and even Italians from other regions may shrug in response.
 But the experience itself is by no means specific to Abruzzo.
 Somewhere between 20 and 40 percent of people have encountered similar demonic presences climbing onto their chests, leaving them immobilized in the darkness.